HeyKrystal/asa-server-manager/README.md

 4. Type ```setup``` when prompted for a serverop.
 5. Wait for the setup process to finish and close out; following any directions it gives.
 5. Edit the ```ASAServer.properties``` file with your preferred configurations.
 6. Edit the ```Game_Queued.ini``` and ```GameUserSetting_Queued.ini``` with preferred server configurations.
-This is where you will put any and all ini configurations for your server.
+This is where you will put any and all .ini configurations for your server.
 They will automatically be copied into the server install on restat.
 7. Continue on to [Usage](README.md#usage)

 ## Usage